AlibabaCloudDocs/arms/intl.en-US/Prometheus/Configure alerts/Manage alerts.md

 You can enable, disable, and edit alert rules.

+1. Log on to the [Prometheus console](https://prometheus.console.aliyun.com/#/home).

-1. In the top navigation bar, select a region.
+2. In the top navigation bar, select a region.
 Then, click the name of the Kubernetes cluster that you want to manage.

-2. In the left-side navigation pane, click **Alarm configuration beta**.
+3. In the left-side navigation pane, click **Alarm configuration beta**.

-3. On the **Alarm configuration beta** page, set the filter conditions or enter an alert name in the search box, and then click the **Search** icon.
+4. On the **Alarm configuration beta** page, set the filter conditions or enter an alert name in the search box, and then click the **Search** icon.

     **Note:** You can enter part of an alert name in the search box to perform a fuzzy search.

-4. In the **Actions** column, you can perform the following operations on the filtered alert rules:
+5. In the **Actions** column, you can perform the following operations on the filtered alert rules:

     -   To edit an alert rule, click **Editing**.
 In the Edit alarm dialog box, edit the alert rule, and then click **OK**.